madiwelakombuwa/Excel-Labs/README.md

 1. Advanced formula environment: An interface designed for authoring, editing, and reusing formulas.
 1. `LABS.GENERATIVEAI`: A custom function that enables you to send prompts to a generative AI model and return the responses directly to the grid.
 This is not part of Microsoft 365 Copilot.
+1. Excel Agent Mode: A new way to work with Excel by combining natural language with Excel’s most powerful tools.
+Describe what you want and Agent Mode will plan, execute, and refine the work directly in your workbook.

 The [Microsoft Garage](https://garage.microsoft.com) is an outlet for experimental projects for you to try.